Frequently Asked Questions

 In what school district or community activities/organizations have you been involved?

-My two children have progressed through GCSD since kindergarten and currently attend Woodlands Middle/High School, so I often attend their school events.
+I've attended various district events as my two children have progressed through GCSD since kindergarten, with one currently attending Woodlands Middle/High School and the other a 2023 graduate.
 I am a past PTA board member who held various positions including President.
 I organized the book fairs for many years.
 I was a core member of the parent group working towards equitable funding for Greenburgh schools in partnership with our local legislators.
 I was a parent representative for International Baccalaureate re-certifications at a few of our elementary schools.
-I have attended BOE monthly and committee meetings for over 10 years, including the Education, Fiscal Planning, Audit, Community Engagement, and Facilities committees.
-I am Committee Chair of the Scouts BSA Troop in Hartsdale, volunteer with Westchester Parks Foundation and a member of Sacred Heart parish.
+In addition to my Board service, I am Committee Chair of the Scouts BSA Troop in Hartsdale, volunteer with Westchester Parks Foundation and a member of Sacred Heart parish.

 What attributes and behaviors are essential for school board members?